10-6-pursuit/independent-study-project/readme.md

 You will be assigned one of the following algorithms or sets of algorithms:

-1. Sliding Window
-1. Two Pointers
-1. Merge Sort
-1. Binary Search
-1. Fibonacci Sequence
+#### Easy:

-1. Bubble Sort
+- Bubble Sort
-1. Insertion Sort
+- Insertion Sort
-1. Mean, Median & Mode
+- Mean, Median & Mode
-1. Parenthesis Matcher
+- Parenthesis Matcher

+##### Advanced:

+- Sliding Window
+- Two Pointers
+- Merge Sort
+- Binary Search
+- Fibonacci Sequence

 ## Project Scoring